-The army were called and became concerned about the object when it was described as ‘smoking’.
-They then ordered in the nearest EOD unit, a Royal Navy bomb disposal team.
+The army was called and became concerned about the object when it was described as ‘smoking’.
+They then ordered in the nearest EOD unit, a Royal Navy bomb disposal team, who destroyed the item.

-It is unusual for unexploded ordnance (UXO) of this age (>75 years) to begin emitting smoke.
+It is unusual for unexploded ordnance of this age (over 75 years old) to begin emitting smoke.
 Especially a device that has been submerged in the sea for decades.

 An incendiary device?